strategineer/personal-website/README.md

 ## bin/
 - Create rap name generator (lil X)
-- implement dom 5 nap visualizer using mermaid
-- add dominions section to website
-  - add all of my resources
-  - add a turn checklist

 - Investigate Hugo built in menus and see if they're appropriate for me
 - Rework the header/footer completely so that human beings can understand it